2i2c-org/2i2c-org.github.io/content/blog/2025/web-traffic-tracking-open-source/index.md

 - open-source
 ---

-Understanding how people discover and navigate your project's web presence is valuable for open source communities.
-Chris has been [serving on the Jupyter Executive Council](../executive-council-updates/) as a [Foundational contribution](../foundational-contributions/).
-As part of this work, we did some research to improve their web analytics, and learned about several free and low-cost options for tracking web traffic.
+Understanding how people discover and navigate your project's web presence is valuable for open source communities, but there are a lot of options out there and many maintainers may not know about them.
+Recently Chris did some research to improve the web analytics for [Jupyter](https://jupyter.org), and learned about several options for tracking web traffic[^1].
 Here's a quick report of what stood out.

+[^1]: Chris has been [serving on the Jupyter Executive Council](../executive-council-updates/) as a [Foundational contribution](../foundational-contributions/).
+This was related to that effort!

 ## Three analytics tools we found helpful